wavesplatform/event-sender/README.md

 ## Event Sender

-An interface for sending analytics events from Waves JS applications.
+An interface for sending analytics events from Bancoin JS applications.